Maestro

 How often and for how long do you recommend your students practice at home?

-"This is going to be embarrassing—I only asked them for 45 minutes a week.
-Setting the bar low.
-Because I know if everyone did that the group would be a lot better, right?
-But yet, very few do.
+"If everyone did 45 minutes a week, the group would be a lot better, yet very few do.
 Even 15 minutes of good, good practice is valuable, and I try to teach some strategies to utilize their time for busy teens or kids that don’t like practicing."

 How do you measure student success in your classes?